DPhil in Chemistry in Cells: New Technologies to Probe Complex Biology and Medicine

 Shortlisting will be completed by the programme directors and additional supervisors from the programme.
 The applications will be anonymised before shortlisting takes place.

-We will use a multiple mini-interviews (MMI) approach, in which candidates will participate in up to 10 mini interviews assessing a range of skills and competencies required for the programme.
+We will use a multiple mini-interviews (MMI) approach, in which candidates will participate in up to 5 mini interviews assessing a range of biology, chemistry and physical science skills and competencies required for the programme.

 How your application is assessed